-The new pump station will be constructed with an initial capacity of 5 mgd and will be designed to allow for expansion to 10 mgd within the original structure.
+The new pump station will be constructed with a capacity of 5 mgd.
 The water storage tank will be filled by a supply line from the City.
 The pump station will pump water from the storage tank into the County's water distribution system.
 Chesterfield County will design, construct, own, operate and maintain the proposed pump station, tank and pipeline serving the County.
 The City will design, construct, own, operate and maintain the new water supply line feeding the new ground storage tank.

-For security reasons, the new facilities will be enclosed within a chain link fence topped with strands of barbed wire.
+For security reasons, the new facilities will be enclosed within an 8' tall chain link fence with 3 strands of barbed wire.
 A cleared area within the fence will allow room to maneuver around the tank to address future maintenance requirements including painting.
 The applicant's report notes that a 5' cleared area is required outside the fence to maintain the security of the facility.
 Beyond the cleared area, the remainder of the site will remain wooded.

-The applicant's report notes that the new facilities have been located on the site to minimize the overall impact to park property and the existing trails.
+The applicant notes that the new facilities have been located on the site to minimize the overall impact to park property and the existing trails.
 The site is heavily wooded with a mix of evergreen and deciduous tree species.
 A buffer of existing vegetation will be retained along the southern project boundary to screen the new facility from Huguenot Road.
 New evergreen plantings are proposed along the entrance drive to the site to aid in the screening for westbound traffic on Huguenot Road.
-The conceptual landscape plan also shows the installation of a planted buffer on the northern side of the facility to include a number of shrubs, evergreen trees and deciduous trees.
-In addition, to compensate the City for the cleared trees required to accommodate the construction of the new water facilities, Chesterfield County will issue a check to the Adopt-A-Tree account within the Enrichmond Foundation to be put toward replacing the removed tree canopy within the park and elsewhere within the City.
+The landscape plan also shows the installation of a planted buffer on the northern side of the facility to include a number of shrubs, evergreen trees and deciduous trees.
+In addition, to compensate the City for the cleared trees Chesterfield County contributed over \$90,000 toward the purchase of an adjacent 18-acre parcel from the Redford Land Trust at 8778 West Huguenot Road to be incorporated into the park.
+Chesterfield's contribution paid for over 4 acres of forested land.